 Have you experienced tender or bleeding gums?
-Periodontal disease is the infection and inflammation of the gums, ligaments and bone surrounding your teeth.
-Know the causes, treatments and steps to preventing gum disease so you can protect your oral and overall health.
+Periodontal disease is the infection and inflammation of the gums, ligaments, and bone surrounding your teeth.
+It's important to know the causes, treatments, and steps to prevent gum disease so you can protect your oral and overall health.

 What Is Periodontal Disease?

-Periodontal literally means "around the tooth," so periodontal disease refers to the infection and inflammation of the gums, ligaments, or bone that surround your teeth, and can vary in severity.
-Early stages include gingivitis, where the infection is found only in your gums, and they become inflamed, red, and may even bleed.
+Periodontal means "around the tooth," so periodontal disease refers to the infection and inflammation of the gums, ligaments, or bone that surround your teeth and can vary in severity.
+The early stages include gingivitis, where the infection is found only in your gums, and they become inflamed, red, and may even bleed.
 Gingivitis is treatable, and the effects can be reversed if caught early enough.